 India is going to be the home to the majority of successful startups in the years to come.
-There has been an exponential growth in the number of incubators, startup hubs, entrepreneurs, etc in the recent years with the government initiatives and projects like Make in India, Startup India, Digital India and establishment of Skill Development Centre are no less than blessings for startups.
+There has been an exponential growth in the number of incubators, startup hubs, entrepreneurs, etc in recent years with government initiatives and projects like Make in India, Startup India, Digital India, and the establishment of Skill Development Centre are no less than blessings for startups.

 Under the Startup India Scheme, the government has provided a particular checklist to accept a new venture as a startup.
 Read Eligibility of a New Venture as a Startup under Startup India Scheme for a detailed description.

 A recent report by NASSCOM found that presently, India is the third-largest startup hub in the world.
 This emerging startup culture in the country is acting as a perfect catalyst in fuelling the Indian economy.

 In the last five years, the economy witnessed a significant rise in the number of startups with over $6.4 billion investment into Indian startups in the first three quarters of the last year.

 The exasperating startup show is a cultural shift inspiring the employees to think big, innovate quickly, and take all possible risks to capitalize on the market trends – an attitude completely alien to the Indian business community.
 This new psychology was born out of the new beliefs, hopes, and motivations of the new generation of millennial professionals but as a natural evolutionary process.
 Individuals of this generation are customarily a blend of optimism with goals and effective working rather than fitting into pre-designed molds by making compromises.